PageSpeed Insights recommendations are a bittersweet aspect of web performance optimization.

 To defer offscreen images, you can LazyLoad them.

-LazyLoad is a technique that allows you to defer image loading (to know more about LazyLoad and how to apply it to your images, read our guide).
+LazyLoad is a technique that allows you to defer image loading (to know more about LazyLoad on WordPress and how to apply it to your images, read our guide).

 You can manually lazyload your image files, or use a plugin instead.